Pogobot: an Open-Source, Low-Cost Robot for Swarm Robotics and Programmable Active Matter

-As shown in Figure~\ref{fig:schematic}, Pogobot consists primarily of two printed circuit boards (PCBs), named \textbf{HEAD} and \textbf{BELLY}.
-The HEAD and BELLY boards are easily connected to one another, and can be encased in a 3D-printed \textbf{CAPSULE}, which itself can be plugged into a \textbf{SKIRT} that determines the external shape of the robot and embeds the actual locomotion device (depending on the model: 3D-printed brushes and/or legs, toothbrush heads or wheels).
-An easy-to-fit 3D-printed \textbf{HAT} on top the robot offers protection during handling.
-Aside from the HEAD, which requires specific skills available at any electronic manufacturing services, all other components can be designed in the FabLab.
-All that is required to build and run a Pogobot is available at~\url{https://pogobot.github.io/}, with \textit{everything} being open-source and open-hardware.
+As shown in Figure~\ref{fig:pogobot_general}-(a), Pogobot consists primarily of two printed circuit boards (PCBs), named \textbf{Head} and \textbf{Belly}.\invisible{(more details in Annex~\ref{annex:hw}.} The Head and Belly boards are easily connected, and can be encased in a 3D-printed \textbf{Capsule}, which itself can be plugged into a \textbf{Skirt} that determines the external shape of the robot and embeds the actual locomotion device (depending on the model: 3D-printed brushes and/or legs, toothbrush heads or wheels).
+An easy-to-fit 3D-printed \textbf{Hat} on top the robot offers protection during handling.
+Aside from the Head, which requires specific skills available at any electronic manufacturing services, all other components can be designed in the FabLab.
+All that is required to build and run a Pogobot is available at~\anonym{\url{https://pogobot.github.io/}}, with \textit{everything} being open-source and open-hardware.

-The \textbf{HEAD} board (see Fig.~\ref{fig:headboard}) integrates essential computational and communication hardware, including a Lattice FPGA ICE40up5k~\cite{ice40} running a softcore RISC-V 32-bit microprocessor (VexRISC-V~\cite{vexriscv}).
-It incorporates four infrared (IR) emitter/receiver pairs for omnidirectional communication.
+The \textbf{Head} board (see Fi~\ref{fig:pogobot_general}-(b) ) integrates essential computational and communication hardware, including a Lattice FPGA ICE40up5k~\cite{ice40} running a softcore RISC-V 32-bit microprocessor (VexRISC-V~\cite{vexriscv}, integrated into a SoC using LiteX~\cite{kermarrec2020litexopensourcesocbuilder}).
+It incorporates four infrared (IR) emitter/receiver pairs for omnidirectional communication (see Section~\ref{sec:com}).
 We use TS4231 chips~\cite{triad2016ts4231} to ensure fast IR communication (support 1-10MHz optical carrier frequencies, to be compared to approx. 38kHz for classic IR communication).
-Additionally, the HEAD board is equipped with three ambient light photosensors (front-right, front-left, back) for detecting light intensity and gradient, an inertial measurement unit (IMU), and two LEDs: one for user feedback and the other for indicating charging status.
+Additionally, the Head board is equipped with three ambient light photosensors (front-right, front-left, back) for detecting light intensity and gradient, an inertial measurement unit (IMU), and two LEDs: one for user feedback and the other for indicating charging status.
 The HEAD features an FCC connector for programming and charging, and two contact-based surface for cable-free charging (The Pogobot can be simply placed on a charging pad, eliminating the need for cables or connectors).